Huddle Space Design

 - Huddles Spaces typically feature equipment such as a video conferencing solution, LCD or LED monitor, a small central table that allows for sitting or standing, an interactive or regular whiteboard and chairs (optional).

 We advocate for the transformation of workplaces from isolated cubicles to open spaces and huddle rooms that inspire collaboration and change meetings from discussions into time for productive work.
-Working with our Connected Vision partners and global partner AVI-SPL, we have designed and deployed more meeting spaces than any other integrator.
+Working with our Connected Vision partners and global partner AVI-SPL, we are experts in huddle space design and have deployed more meeting spaces than any other integrator.
 We are committed to putting innovation into practice.